 - All slides must be in horizontal (landscape) format.
-Most conference rooms and screen dimensions are too low to accept a vertical format. - You are required to use the official PowerPooint template provided.
+Most conference rooms and screen dimensions are too low to accept a vertical format. - You are not required to use the official PowerPoint template provided, but it is encouraged.
 This template is in widescreen (16:9) format.
 Download the template here. - Prepare slides that support and supplement, not simply duplicate, what you are saying. - Design slides specifically for an oral presentation.
 Slides prepared for journal or book publication are seldom effective and often not legible. - Company (including non-profits) or university logos are allowed only on the first and last slides.
 Logos are not allowed on any other slides, including use as a faded background.